-An Illinois (IL) vehicle bill of sale is simply a document that proves that you either bought or sold an automobile.
-It is a legal document that you may need for other transactions, but it is also basically a receipt for a purchase.
+An Illinois vehicle bill of sale is a legal document that proves that you either bought or sold a car or other vehicle.
+You may need a bill of sale before you can complete other forms, but it also serves as a receipt for a purchase.

 While a vehicle bill of sale is not required to register a vehicle through the Office of the Illinois Secretary of State, the document may be useful later if there is ever a dispute.
 Because a bill of sale is not a complicated document, it is worth the minor trouble to make sure you have one when buying or selling an automobile.